ericburdett/DeaconsQuorum/README.md

 # DeaconsQuorum
-Deacons Quorum Programming Activities
+This is the landing page for links to programming activities in the Deacons Quorum.
+Click on the below links to learn how to program!

-## Helpful Links
+## Links to Notebooks
 * [Intro to Python](https://colab.research.google.com/github/ericburdett/DeaconsQuorum/blob/main/IntroToPython.ipynb)